 Guatemala – History, Culture, and Forensics

-- Purpose – to immerse students in a Spanish-speaking environment, to understand how forensics are being used to tell the true story of the Guatemalan Civil Conflict, to explore how different environments impact the ways of life within Guatemala, and to broadly understand life in Guatemala.
+- Purpose – to immerse students in a Spanish-speaking environment, to reveal how forensics are being used to tell the true story of the Guatemalan Civil Conflict, to explore how different environments impact the ways of life within Guatemala, and to broadly understand life in Guatemala.
 Students will get to explore, to engage in daily language lessons, to speak with lots of people in a variety of locations, and generally “feel” the Heart of the Mayan World.

 Spain – Mediterranean History & Spanish Culture